 The five children sickened, who attended the fair between June 8 and June 15, range in age from 2 to 13.
 The youngest of them, Jedidiah Cabezuela, 2, died of complications from his infection.
 A GoFundMe account has been set up to help the family.

 Hemolytic uremic syndrome (HUS) is a serious complication that affects between 5 and 10 percent of people stricken with E. coli infections.
-With HUS, blood cells become so misshapen that they can’t pass through the kidneys forming clogs that cause the kidneys to fail.
+With HUS, blood vessels in the kidneys become swollen or damaged and clots form blocking the filtering system of the kidneys.
 Young children, especially those under five, are at the highest risk of developing this complication.

 They are also one of the age groups most likely to visit petting zoos.